-We work with MMAF to improve Indonesia’s fisheries governance through measures such as strengthening management systems, effort controls and enforcement strategies.
-At the same time, we continue to grow market interest and demand for Indonesia’s pole-and-line and handline tuna products, part of which comes from bringing international players, including buyers, to Indonesia and encouraging them to foster much closer contact with local producers.
+IPNLF works with MMAF to improve Indonesia’s fisheries governance through measures such as strengthening management systems, effort controls and enforcement strategies.
+At the same time, we continue to grow market interest and demand for Indonesia’s pole-and-line and handline tuna products, bringing international players closer to local producers.